 Ahhh…not another house for miles!
 You’re all alone!
 Not so fast.
-You still may need fencing to keep out unwanted visitors.
-Not the two-legged kind, rather the sweet, wild four-legged kind.
+You may still need fencing to keep out unwanted visitors.
+Not the two-legged kind, but rather the sweet, wild four-legged kind.
 If you have landscaping you care about, research fencing options for your property early.
 Because hungry critters will eat you out of house and garden if you don’t plan properly.
 Or plant properly.
 Or honestly, both.

 Go Native!

 First, let me share the tragedy of my garden’s demise so that you can learn from my mistakes (RIP.
 See above).
 There is no combination of plants I love more than those suited for an upland shade garden.
 And there is no star more central to that show than the hosta.
 And when I tell you I spent a small fortune trying to keep deer away from my hostas, believe me.
 Every weekend I swept the aisles of our local Agway searching for new solutions.
-Here’s what I learned: they’re not big fans of stinky stuff, however neither am I. Liquid Fence makes a granular version of a well-known repellant that I found highly effective.
+Here’s what I learned: they’re not big fans of stinky stuff, however neither am I. Liquid Fence makes a granular version of their well-known repellent that I found highly effective.
 The trick is that it must be applied liberally and every few weeks (although less frequently–I found–than the liquid version of the same in our rainy climate).
-My shade garden however, was quite large and this ultimately became unsustainable for me.
-So, feast they did–generation after generation, those deer returned.
-It was perhaps a blessing to my (in)sanity when the entire shade garden was completely destroyed several years ago during a freak and devastating wind storm.
+My shade garden, however, was quite large and this ultimately became unsustainable for me.
+So, feast they did—generation after generation, those deer returned.
+It was perhaps a blessing to my (in)sanity when the entire shade garden was destroyed several years ago during a freak and devastating wind storm.
 In tackling the re-landscaping, I’ve gone strictly native–with not a single beloved hosta in sight.
 Gone are the days of serving up free meals and I’ve never seen deer feasting on my planting again.

 Before I wax poetic about the benefits of planting natives species, from our experience there are few plants that are truly deer-proof.
 If you have a terrible winter and food sources become dangerously scarce, they’ll even eat holly bushes.
-Still it is strongly advisable to research deer and rabbit resistant plants, trees, shrubs, and flowers–regardless of your fencing plans–and rely on them heavily.
+Still, it is strongly advisable to research deer and rabbit-resistant plants, trees, shrubs, and flowers–regardless of your fencing plans–and rely on them heavily.
 But know this: I have seen deer devour plants everyone swore they’d never so much as sniff.
 And I can attest that as cute as they are?
 Rabbits have little regard for decency when it comes to respecting the list of flowers they’re supposed to find unappealing.

 Design Fences Before Planting the Landscape